Skip to content

 Network-capable sessions receive AGH tool guidance at startup.
 When the registry exposes a network tool in the current policy scope, agents should use that dedicated tool before shelling out to an equivalent agh network ... command.

-The currently shipped coordination tools cover peer lookup and message send:
+The currently shipped coordination tools cover status, peers, threads, direct rooms, work, and sending:

 ToolUse it for

-The CLI remains the operator and fallback surface for network operations that do not yet have a visible dedicated tool in the session, such as broader status, channel, or inbox inspection.
+The CLI remains the operator and fallback surface for any network operation that does not have a visible native tool in the current session.

 What Network is not